 Underestimating the Future Financial Risk

 It is highly possible that Zimmer Biomet’s estimate of $65.7 million to set aside for this litigation may not be enough to cover even a single jury verdict.
-Of note, Maglio Christopher & Toale, P.A. alone has 19 jury trials scheduled over the next year and a half.
+Of note, mctlaw alone has 19 jury trials scheduled over the next year and a half.

-Maglio Christopher & Toale, P.A. is leading the U.S. litigation against metal on metal hip replacements with clients across the country.
-The Firm filed the first metal on metal (MoM) hip replacement lawsuit in the United States in 2008 and has been continuously litigating these cases ever since.
+Mctlaw is leading the U.S. litigation against metal-on-metal hip replacements with clients across the country.
+The Firm filed the first metal-on-metal (MoM) hip replacement lawsuit in the United States in 2008 and has been continuously litigating these cases ever since.